intelligence38000/android-docs/src/pages/plugins/overview/china.md

 ## Shifting GeoJSON data

 The plugin's `ChinaMapView` class will automatically shift GeoJSON coordinates so that data is accurately displayed on China map tiles.
 The [Mapbox Java SDK](/android/java/overview/) includes a `CoordinateShifter` interface which is implemented by the plugin's `ChinaCoordinateShifter` class.
-The `ChinaCoordinateShifter` class helps apply specific coordinate shifting within the Java SDK's `Point` GeoJSON class, which then gets applied to all of the other types of GeoJSON geometries.
+The `ChinaCoordinateShifter` class helps apply specific coordinate shifting within the Java SDK's `Point` GeoJSON class, which then gets applied to all the other types of GeoJSON geometries.

 If your data is _already_ shifted into GCJ-02 coordinates before it is fed to the map, then make sure to use the `ChinaMapView`'s `disableGeoJsonShifting()` method before any data is given to the map.
 You don't want pre-shifted data to be shifted again as the map ingests it.